The latest version of our interactive game Flood Snakes & Ladders is available now.

 Play the game and find out what it is like to experience and recover from flooding from a child’s perspective…

-We have now updated that original version to focus on the experiences of children and young people, using quotations and photographs from our Children, Young People and Flooding Project.
-This game can be played either online or ‘live’ in a workshop setting and gives participants a first-hand insight into the experience of flooding from a child’s point of view.
+The game focuses on the experiences of children and young people, using quotations and photographs from our Children, Young People and Flooding Project.
+It can be played either online (2-3 players) or ‘live’ in a workshop setting and gives participants a first-hand insight into the experience of flooding from a child’s point of view.

 - With emergency planners – to highlight the issues that they might wish to think about when planning recovery

 - With policy makers – to help them experience how their policies are played out on the ground

 - With public and private sector practitioners involved in disaster recovery – for example, insurers, loss adjusters, damage management professionals, local government workers, teachers, health professionals – to highlight good and bad practice and stimulate debate on the best ways to manage recovery

 - With students – to help them explore the disaster recovery process, to illustrate the potential consequences of climate change and as the basis for exploring issues of flood preparedness and response

 - The game also makes an excellent ‘ice-breaker’ for courses dealing with a wide range of subjects – from hazard and disaster management to emergency planning and understanding the social impacts of climate change.
 While flooding is the case study used, the game shines a light on issues generic to disaster preparedness, experience and recovery